linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions/Part 03 Commercial Banks/Chapter 13 Regulation of Commercial Banks.md

 Capital.
 In the measurement of a DI's capital adequacy, its capital is the standard by which each of these risks is measured.
 Under Basel III, a DI's capital is divided into common equity Tier I (CET1), additional Tier I, and Tier II.
 CET1 is primary or core capital of the DI; Tier I capital is the primary capital of the DI plus additional capital elements; and Tier II capital is supplementary capital.
 The total capital that the DI holds is defined as the sum of Tier I and Tier II capital.
 The definitions of CET1, additional Tier I capital, and Tier II supplementary capital are listed in Appendix 13E to this chapter (available through Connect or your course instructor).

-# risk-weighted assets
+**risk-weighted assets**

-Onand off-balance-sheet assets whose values are adjusted for approximate credit risk.
+On- and off-balance-sheet assets whose values are adjusted for approximate credit risk.

 Risk-Weighted Assets.
 Under Basel III capital adequacy rules, risk-weighted assets represent the denominator of the risk-based capital ratios.
 Two components make up risk-weighted assets: (1) risk-weighted on-balance-sheet assets, and (2) risk-weighted off-balance-sheet assets.
 In Appendix 13E to the chapter (available through Connect or your course instructor), we discuss the details of how to calculate a CB's risk-based capital ratios.